Triage notable events on Incident Review in Splunk Enterprise Security

 Type SPL into the Search filter to search within the notable event details of notable events on Incident Review.

 If you added notable events to investigations, or generated short IDs for notable events to share them with other analysts, you can filter by the Associations filter to quickly view the notable events associated with a specific investigation or the notable event represented by a short identifier.
+However, the short ID filter dropdown lists all short IDs, including notable events that are suppressed.
+If the notable event is suppressed, you will not be able to see it in Incident Review when filtering on short ID.

 If you want to see a filtered view of Incident Review by default, ask your ES admin to modify the navigation menu in Enterprise Security to link directly to a filtered view.
 See Add a link to a filtered view of Incident Review in Administer Splunk Enterprise Security.